alandassie/Useful_Codes/README.md

 You have to change the lines 29 and 30 to set the corresponding  filename and spaces for the running version.

+## GSMCC-CODE folder

+Here we present the codes related to the GSMCC code.